xililo/yii2-widget-tagsinput/README.md

 ---------------------------------

+## TODO
+This fork is aimed at making a progressive enhancement to this wigdet.
+This include but not limited to:
+- Make it support Bootstrap 5 and above
+- Make it compatible with Yii2 and above
+- Make it easy to use and customizable
+- Support multiple input formats (e.g. comma-separated, array)

 ## Installation

-The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
-Check the [composer.json](https://github.com/kartik-v/yii2-widget-switchinput/blob/master/composer.json) for this extension's requirements and dependencies.
-Read this [web tip /wiki](http://webtips.krajee.com/setting-composer-minimum-stability-application/) on setting the `minimum-stability` settings for your application's composer.json.

 To install, either run

 ```
-$ php composer.phar require rbshubham/yii2-widget-tagsinput
+$ php composer.phar require xililo/yii2-widget-tagsinput
 ```

 or add

 ```
-"rbshubham/yii2-widget-tagsinput": "*"
+"xililo/yii2-widget-tagsinput": "*"
 ```

 to the ```require``` section of your `composer.json` file.